QuentinRa/blog.quentinra.dev/programming-languages/web/php/_general/index.md

 class DoeFamilyMember extends Person {}
 ```

-You can create abstract class, meaning a class that has 0 or more methods that were not implemented.
+You can create an abstract class, meaning a class that has 0 or more methods that were not implemented.

 ```php
 abstract class IncompleteImplementation {